Link destinations

 If you absolutely need to open a link in a new window, you need to tell your visitor in the link text.

-For example: I love cats, so I watch cat videos (opens in a new tab) on YouTube.
+I love cats, so I watch cat videos (opens in a new tab) on YouTube.

 Link to a document